In 5-4 ruling, Supreme Court allows Trump plan to deny green cards to those who may need gov't aid

 But in response to a lawsuit filed by New York, Connecticut, Vermont, New York City and immigrant aid groups, a federal judge in New York imposed a nationwide injunction, blocking the government from enforcing the broader rule.
 Congress never meant to consider the kind of time limit the government proposed, the judge said, and the test has always been whether an immigrant would become primarily dependent on cash benefits.

 The government has long had authority to block immigrants who were likely to become public charges, but the term has never been formally defined.
-DHS proposed to fill that void, adding non-cash benefits and such factors as age, financial resources, employment history, education, and health.
+The DHS proposed to fill that void, adding noncash benefits and such factors as age, financial resources, employment history, education and health.

-DHS official Ken Cuccinelli said the proposed rules would reinforce "the ideals of self-sufficiency and personal responsibility, ensuring that immigrants are able to support themselves and become successful here in America."
+The acting deputy secretary of the DHS, Ken Cuccinelli, said the proposed rules would reinforce "the ideals of self-sufficiency and personal responsibility, ensuring that immigrants are able to support themselves and become successful here in America."

 The Trump administration urged the Supreme Court to lift the nationwide injunction imposed by the New York trial judge, given that two appeals courts have come to the opposite conclusion.
 Justices Neil Gorsuch and Clarence Thomas said Monday that district court judges have been issuing nationwide injunctions much more often.